ansible-collections/servicenow.itsm/docs/servicenow.itsm.catalog_request_task_module.rst

 servicenow.itsm.catalog_request_task module -- Manage ServiceNow catalog request tasks
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This module is part of the `servicenow.itsm collection <https://galaxy.ansible.com/ui/repo/published/servicenow/itsm/>`_ (version 2.13.0).
+This module is part of the `servicenow.itsm collection <https://galaxy.ansible.com/ui/repo/published/servicenow/itsm/>`_ (version 2.13.1).

 It is not included in ``ansible-core``.
 To check whether it is installed, run ``ansible-galaxy collection list``.

-To install it, use: :code:`ansible-galaxy collection install servicenow.itsm`.
+To install it, use: :code:`ansible\-galaxy collection install servicenow.itsm`.

 To use it in a playbook, specify: ``servicenow.itsm.catalog_request_task``.